 Another of the best Banff picnic spots is Lake Minnewanka.
 Found along Lake Minnewanka Scenic Drive, the Minnewanka day use area has picnic tables and toilets.

-On a calm day, head out on the water either on a boat cruise or by your own power on a kayak or stand up paddle board.
-There are many enjoyable Lake Minnewanka hiking trails, including the nearby Stewart Canyon hike is an easy hike that’s well worth it, but if you have more time don’t miss the incredibly scenic Aylmer Lookout hike.
+On a calm day, head out on the water either on a scenic boat cruise or by your own power on a kayak or stand up paddle board.
+There are many enjoyable Lake Minnewanka hiking trails, including the nearby Stewart Canyon hike.
+This is an easy hike that’s well worth it, but if you have more time don’t miss the incredibly scenic Aylmer Lookout hike.

-The parking lot will fill in the summer, so make sure to arrive early to avoid disappointment.
+The Lake Minnewanka parking lot will fill in the summer, so make sure to arrive early to avoid disappointment.